medmanager/frontend/README.md

 1. Open the project in Xcode by navigating to the ios folder located in the root of the repository, then open the .xcodeproj file.
 2. Select your project in the Xcode Project Navigator, then select your main target (it should share the same name as your project).
 Look for the "General" tab.
 Go to "Signing" and make sure your Apple developer account or team is selected under the Team dropdown.
-3. Determine whether User want to build the app for release or development.
+3. Determine whether you want to build the app for release or development.
 For development, we recommend that the application is built using the debug build configuration so that changes can be made without having to build the app again.
 To configure this setting in Xcode, select the `Product -> Scheme -> Edit Scheme...` menu item.
 Select the `Run` Scheme and configure the `Build Configuration` item to be either `Release` or `Debug`.
 4. If everything is set up correctly, your device will be listed as the build target in the Xcode toolbar, and it will also appear in the Devices pane.
-User can now press the build and run button.
+You can now press the build and run button.

 ### Build and Run Instructions for Simulator

 #### iOS

-**Note**: In order to run the iOS simulator, User must first have Xcode installed and have a valid [Apple Developer Account](https://developer.apple.com/) outlined in previous steps.
+**Note**: In order to run the iOS simulator, you must first have Xcode installed and have a valid [Apple Developer Account](https://developer.apple.com/) outlined in previous steps.

 To launch the iOS simulator, run the following command: